Academy of Construction & Technical Trades

-The Construction pathway will align with Western Dakota Tech’s Construction Technology, Electrical, Plumbing, and Heating, Ventilation, Air Conditioning, & Refrigeration (HVAC/R) programs where students will experience hands-on learning related to all aspects of residential, commercial, industry, and public works projects.
+The Construction pathway will align with Western Dakota Tech’s Construction Technology program where students will experience hands-on learning related to all aspects of residential, commercial, industry, and public works projects.

-The Technical Trades pathway will align with Western Dakota Tech’s Welding, Diesel Technology, and Automotive Technology programs where students will experience hands-on learning in their selected technical trades industry of choice.
+The Technical Trades pathway will align with Western Dakota Tech’s Welding program where students will experience hands-on learning in their selected technical trades industry of choice.

 The Architecture & Design pathway will align with Western Dakota Tech’s Computer-Aided Design program where students will experience hands-on learning to meet the industry standards necessary for a successful career in the architectural, civil, and mechanical computer-aided drafting fields.